diogotcorreia/master-thesis/docs/content/ch02-background.typ

 When it comes to the client-side, that is, JavaScript running in browsers,
 #cite(<probetheproto>, form: "prose") has found that it is possible to pollute the
-root prototype via the URL in certain websites, possibly leaving them vulnerable to @xss, cookie manipulation, and/or url manipulation.
+root prototype via the URL in certain websites, possibly leaving them vulnerable to @xss, cookie manipulation, and/or URL manipulation.

 === Mitigations